mrpmorris/Fluxor/Source/Tutorials/02-Blazor/02A-StateActionsReducersTutorial/README.md

 named `Store` in the same project just to keep this tutorial more simple.

 - Create a folder named `CounterFeature`.
-- Within the `CounterFeature` folder create a new class named `CounterState`.
+- Within the `CounterFeature/` folder create a new class named `CounterState`.
 This is the class that will hold the values of your state to be displayed in your application.

 ```c#